The Best Coastal Walks in Cornwall 2022

 Best for Dogs

-Taking your faithful friend on a hearty coastal walk is the perfect way to discover Cornwall and enjoy the fresh air.
+Taking your faithful friend on a hearty coastal walk is the perfect way to discover Cornwall and enjoy the fresh air and with miles of the south west coast path for you to enjoy it, you couldn't be in a better place.

 Some walks are better suited to dogs, particularly as some beaches have restrictions in the summer months.
-Dogs are welcome on all 630 miles of coastal paths but do remember to keep your dog on a lead if it doesn’t have great recall.
+Dogs are welcome on all 630 miles of the south west coast path but do remember to keep your dog on a lead if it doesn’t have great recall.

 Time: 2 hours Distance: 3 miles Level of Difficulty: Moderate